 I was never a good hockey player, but I loved hockey.
 I was lucky enough to get to play a couple years of organized hockey.
 Although some of the kids and their older siblings were mean to me, because I was no good, I have some fun memories.
 But it is funny how your memories are.
 Sometimes we remember the bad times easier than the good times.
 My parents never went to my games.
 Just the way it was.
 My Dad was a good hockey player in his young days; also a jigger and a guitar player.
 I think really that I was a disappointment for my Dad in my athletic ability.
 Although he never overtly said anything about it, so I may be wrong.
 He never made me feel bad about hockey.
-In any case I remember one that my shoes being stolen at the rink.
+In any case I remember one time that my shoes were stolen at the rink.
 It made me feel bad, and to make matters worse the coach's older son, told me I wasn't suppose to play because I was no good.
 His family were good hockey players.

-As a young guy I did help with hockey and other sports (like baseball) in the Reserve.
+As a young guy (in the late 1970's) I did help with hockey and other sports (like baseball) in the Reserve.
 I drove kids to the games for my cousin who was coach.
 I also helped coach kids in hockey.
 It was there that I really saw how the kids like hockey in the Reserve.
 It makes me think about my boys and how hockey was a great time for them and especially for me.
 Minor hockey is a good thing (and other sports) for kids.
 It is fun.

 The not so fun thing about hockey is playing in other towns.
 The rival towns of hockey.
 Normally it is the way things are, but with Indians there is always the race issue.
 Some parent, or coach of the other team will make it known that we are Indians.
 Usually it would be racist taunts or just out right cruelty.